-But it’s not a simple FAQ page with accordion-like functionality that you’re used to.
+But it’s not the simple FAQ page with accordion-like functionality that you’re used to.
 It’s an FAQ Bot that lives on every page and offers a wide array of functionality, which includes finding answers.

 A bot often operates on the bottom right-hand corner of your website, acting as a website lifeguard for when your users need help.

 Most websites now currently install a live support bot (with human agents behind the scenes) or an artificial intelligence chatbot.
-FAQ Bots replaces live support and AI bots in most situations.
+FAQ Bots replace live support and AI bots in most situations.

-The average cost for a live support bot with auto-reply features cost about $50 per month.
-The cost doesn’t stop there.
+The average cost for a live support bot with auto-reply features costs about $50 per month, and the cost doesn’t stop there.
 If you’re running live chat yourself, you’re losing daily focus and time, which is money for the company.

-With the newer chatbots being released, costs are even higher.
-Leading companies that offer chatbots start at $99 and go as high as $500, per month.
+With newer chatbots being released, costs are even higher.
+Leading companies that offer chatbots start at $99 and go as high as $500 per month.
 For a startup or small business, this can often be 2x or 5x your overall web hosting costs.

 FAQ bots usually range from free to $20 per month.